ssllabs/ssllabs-scan/ssllabs-api-docs.md

 ### 1.20.x (In development) ###

-* New EndpointDetails fields: rc4Only, chaCha20Preference.
+* New EndpointDetails fields: rc4Only, chaCha20Preference, stsStatus, stsPreload.
+* The maximum value supported by the stsMaxAge field has been increased to 9223372036854775807.